 Claire Wickes, flute

-Claire Wickes is Principal Flute of the English National Opera orchestra.
-Since joining the orchestra in April 2015 highlights have included performing for several live worldwide cinema screenings & BBC Radio 3 broadcasts, as well as performing a role on stage as part of Simon McBurney’s production of Mozart’s The Magic Flute.
+Claire Wickes is Principal Flute of the English National Opera Orchestra.
+Since joining the orchestra in April 2015 highlights have included performing for several live worldwide cinema screenings and BBC Radio 3 broadcasts, as well as performing a role on stage as part of Simon McBurney's production of Mozart's The Magic Flute.
 Claire has performed as guest principal flute with the London Philharmonic Orchestra, BBC Symphony Orchestra, Philharmonia, English Chamber Orchestra, Royal Philharmonic Orchestra, Britten Sinfonia, English Session Orchestra and São Paulo Symphony Orchestra.
 Claire studied for her BA in music at Brasenose College, Oxford, and completed her Masters degree at the Royal College of Music.
 Claire currently enjoys a diverse performing career incorporating recording, radio broadcasts, teaching, orchestral and solo playing.

 Clara Biss, viola